Ozdelangel/reading-notes/README.md

 always trying to put forth your best _effort_ and in the long run it will pay off.

-### Three things I will remember the Growth Mindset
+### Three things I will use to remember Growth Mindset

 - My goals as a student
 - My family